daniel04best/Cyclistic-Case-Study/README.md

 **Tools Used:**

 - SQL (BigQuery): For data warehousing, cleaning, and merging 5.7 million rows of data.

-- R: For statistical validation and exploratory analysis.

 - Tableau: For creating interactive dashboards and visualizing usage trends.